The blueberry from the forest

 Forest blueberries: harvest time and cultivation

 If the forest blueberries like their location, they spread rapidly - gathering the small round fruits is therefore also permitted in the wild.
 Wild blueberries are only about half the size of cultivated blueberries and, unlike the cultivated varieties, have an intense red-blue flesh.
-When is the best time to harvest wild blueberries depends primarily on the plant's location: The more light it receives, the faster the berries taste sweet and aromatic.
-In Central Europe, the months of august and september promise the most picking luck.
+The best time to harvest wild blueberries depends primarily on the plant's location: The more light it receives, the faster the berries taste sweet and aromatic.
+In Central Europe, the months of August and September promise the most picking luck.
 When picking, make sure that the berries are deep blue and can be easily detached from the shoots, because wild blueberries do not ripen again after harvesting.

 Anthocyanins provide the intense colour of wild blueberries